 How to Get Rid of a Fever Blister Fast

 If you are as fed up as I became, read on.
-Through trial and error I've come across an inexpensive, nonprescription medication to get rid of a fever blister very quickly...
+Through trial and error I've come across an inexpensive, nonprescription medication that get rid of my fever blisters very quickly.

 A Primer on Fever Blisters, Also Knows as Cold Sores

-How to Get Rid of a Fever Blister With Over-The-Counter Medicine...
-AND FAST!
+How to Get Rid of a Fever Blister Fast With an OTC Medicine

 I'm pretty sure I can't name all the different products, concoctions and downright crazy remedies I've tried over the years.
 I would have done anything in high school to reduce their frequency and shrink their enormity!
 Let me share with you what actually works... or works in my case.
 We are all different, so different treatments might work better for some than others.